 Making decisions is hard for me.
-And, I’m talking about simple things like choosing bathroom rugs.
+I am even talking about simple things like choosing bathroom rugs.
 I go back and forth between two or three options, finally decide, then second guess myself for weeks or months.
 Do you do that?
 It is not fun.
 This is post #2 in the Radical Acts blog series.
 We will look at Acts chapter 1 and discover some important things to know that will help you trust Jesus whenever you are making decisions.

-So, we can’t take this passage in Acts chapter 1 about casting lots and create a formula for making decisions with God’s blessing on the result.
+The key is this: we cannot look at this passage in Acts chapter 1 about casting lots and create a formula for making decisions with God’s blessing on the result.
 Casting lots is not a “prescription” for how to live and make choices.
 You cannot order a casting lots kit online and expect it to be God making the decision for you.
 Are you with me?

 We also know that the Holy Spirit now lives inside every believer and can give us direction from the inside of our own hearts and minds for making decisions.
 Peter and the rest spent years after receiving the Spirit at Pentecost figuring out how to live dependently on Him daily.